Ableytner/abllib/README.md

 This class represents a seperate thread that runs a given function until completion.
 If .join() is called, the functions return value or any occured exception is returned.
+If .join() is called with reraise=True, any caught exception will be reraised.

 Example usage: